-Blankets of flowers, clean mountain air, wide open views and some scrambling challenges await the eager Eagle Walk hiker at Arlberg Region.
-Though the hike is hard, it requires no technical expertise as needed on Stage 23.
-You'll be in a true Alpine environment with gorgeous scenery, where rolling Alpine meadows blanket the slopes of towering mountains.
-Beyond Leutkircher Hut you’ll walk under jagged peaks and past prominent Valluga Mountain to Ulmer Hut, which provides a perfect rest stop for hikers.
+Blankets of flowers, clean mountain air, wide open views and some scrambling challenges await the eager Eagle Walk hiker in the Arlberg Mountains.
+Though the hike is hard, it requires no technical expertise as needed on stage 23.
+You'll be in a true alpine environment with gorgeous scenery, where rolling meadows blanket the slopes of towering mountains.
+Beyond the Leutkircher Hütte you’ll walk under jagged peaks and past the prominent Valluga Mountain to the Ulmer Hütte, which provides a perfect rest stop for hikers.
 Once replete and replenished, you’re off for the final descent to St. Christoph am Arlberg.
-Having tackled some 320 awesome kilometres of hiking, this is where the Eagle Walk comes to an end for thru-hikers.
-Getting to the destination is a perfect cause for celebration!
+Having tackled some 320 awesome kilometres of hiking, this is where the Eagle Walk comes to an end.

-Eagle View ·Admire the beautiful reddish soil on the trail between Kaiserjochhaus Lodge and Leutkircher Hut.
-And don’t miss to turn your focus from the scenery to your feet as you'll stroll through endless fields of flowers—acres upon acres of emerald slopes burst with a dazzling display of wildflowers.
-But it's hard to stay focused on these brilliant floral arrangements when its jaw-dropping scenic sideshow is dominated by stunning views in all directions.
+Eagle View ·Admire the beautiful reddish soil on the trail between the Kaiserjochhaus and the Leutkircher Hütte.
+And don’t forget to turn your focus from the scenery to your feet as you stroll through endless fields of flowers: acres upon acres of slopes bursting with a dazzling array of wildflowers.

-Eagle Kick ·The scramble section from Leutkircher Hut to Kapall with some exposed areas can be treacherous in snow or adverse weather conditions and intimidating to an unseasoned hiker.
-In many places there’s considerable exposure, but invariably in such places you will find adequate cable support.
-There is a gully beyond Bacheregg that can retain snow until late in the season.
+Eagle Kick ·The section from the Leutkircher Hütte to Kapall with some exposed areas can be treacherous in snow or adverse weather conditions and intimidating to unseasoned hikers.
+In many places there’s considerable exposure, but in such places you will find adequate support provided by cables firmly anchored into the rock.
+There is a gully beyond Bacheregg that can retain snow until the middle of July.